-Next, we analysed the probability of occurrence of an Up state recorded in a MSN, following the occurrence of a cortical Up state (Fig. 5F).
+Next, we used the IMF carrying the slow component of the SWO (Figure 5A-B, orange line) to analyze the probability of occurrence of an Up state recorded in an MSN, following the occurrence of a cortical Up state (Figure 5F).
 Consistent with the correlation results, the probability that an Up state in FrA is followed by an Up state in DLS was significantly higher than in DMS.
 Similarly, Up states in V1 had higher probability to be followed by an Up state in DMS than in DLS.
 In summary, the activity from FrA and sensory-motor cortical regions (M1 and S1) is strongly related with DLS-MSNs, while the activity in V1 does with DMS-MSNs.

 These results predicted that, following the known propagation of the SWO across the cortex, with a predominant rostro-caudal direction (Massimini et al., 2004; Ruiz-Mejias et al., 2011), a sequential activation could be expected along the DS.
 In order to test this hypothesis, we first compared the order of transitions to an Up state recorded in both poles of the cortex by pairs of LFPs.
-We found an Up state in FrA preceding an Up state in V1 in the 71% of times (p value< 0.0001, data not shown), demonstrating the preference of the rostro-caudal propagation of the SWO in cortex.
+We found an Up state in FrA preceding an Up state in V1 in the 71% of times (p value<0.0001, Figure 6F), demonstrating the preference of the rostro-caudal propagation of the SWO in cortex.

-Finally, in order to test our prediction, we performed two simultaneous whole-cell patch-clamp recordings in two identified MSNs, located in the DLS and DMS (Fig. 6).
-A representative example is shown in Fig. 6A-D. In all 6 recorded pairs, the Up state in DLS-MSN preceded the one in DMS-MSN in 71.11 \pm 9.37 % of the times (Fig. 6E, p= 0.0313), with an average delay of 53.24 \pm 32.16 ms. In the rest of the cases (28.62 \pm 8.77 %), in which DMS-MSN preceded the DLS-MSN, the delay was similar (average delay DLS-DMS= 51.91 \pm 29.80 ms).
+Finally, in order to test our prediction, we performed two simultaneous whole-cell patch-clamp recordings in two identified MSNs, located in the DLS and DMS (Figure 6).
+A representative example is shown in Figure 6A-D. In all six recorded pairs, the Up state in DLS-MSN preceded the one in DMS-MSN in 71.11 \pm 9.37% of the times (Figure 6E, p=0.0313), with an average delay of